Listen to this article here

 Sign-Up for a free subscription to The Black Wall Street Times‘ daily newsletter, Black Editors’ Edition (BEE) – our curated news selections & opinions by us for you.

-LOS ANGELES—The LEWIS (Law Enforcement Work Inquiry System) Registry – the first national database documenting officers fired for misconduct – honored social justice activist and former New York Police Department detective with the first-annual LEWIS Registry Founders Humanitarian Award.
+LOS ANGELES—The LEWIS (Law Enforcement Work Inquiry System) Registry – a national database documenting officers fired for misconduct – honored social justice activist and former New York Police Department detective with the first-annual LEWIS Registry Founders Humanitarian Award.

 The award will be presented annually to a current or former member of law enforcement who has intervened, called out, or reported corruption or misconduct at great risk to themselves or their livelihood.

 The award is named in honor of the late John Lewis, a civil rights giant who led the infamous march on the Edmund Pettus Bridge in Selma, Alabama.
 Lewis was also one of the original freedom riders during the civil rights movement who took his fight to the halls of Congress.
 The registry represents the first national police misconduct database of its kind.

 Former New York police detective Frank Serpico, who was immortalized by Al Pacino in the 1973 film Serpico, has been named the first-ever recipient of the award.
 Serpico famously exposed rampant corruption in the New York City Police Department in the late 1960s to early 1970s.
 He is now a prominent anti-police corruption activist.
 LEWIS Registry co-founders, Dr. Erroll Southers, director of the USC Safe Communities Institute (SCI) at the USC Sol Price School of Public Policy and Dr. Güez Salinas, president and chief strategy officer of DreamView™ selected Serpico for his brave deeds and continued efforts towards the eradication of police corruption.